-I was born in New York City but was raised in East Hampton, NY.
-I studied painting and sculpture at Cornell University and my work has been featured in solo and group exhibitions in the United States, Europe, and South America.
-In addition, I have received corporate commissions from the Dream Hotel and Carlyle Hotel in Manhattan, The Dorchester Hotel in London, and my paintings are in many corporate spaces and private collections.
+I was raised on the east end of Long Island in East Hampton, NY.
+I studied painting and sculpture at Cornell University and my work has been featured in many solo and group exhibitions - most recently at Gallery RIVAA in New York City and Colm Rowan Fine Art in East Hampton.
+In addition, I have received corporate commissions from such places as the Dream Hotel in Manhattan, the Grey Matters design group in Singapore, and my paintings are in many corporate spaces and private collections.

-I have also worked extensively with interior design firms in NY City and Asia, ranging from onsite murals in Harbor Island, Bahamas to commissioned artworks in Singapore and Thailand.
+I have also worked extensively on projects with interior design firms ranging from onsite murals in Harbor Island, Bahamas, to large scale installations in Buenos Aires, Argentina.
 After living in Williamsburg, Brooklyn for many years, I am now back in East Hampton where I live and create artwork full time.

 "Deconstruction" is a term that shows up in various places related to the arts, such as in literary criticism or in architecture ("Deconstructivism"), but I believe that all art is about deconstructing something and then rebuilding it.
 We observe, analyze, take apart, reimagine, and then use those various parts as building blocks for a new work of art.
 Such is my process, and for this series of artworks I am deconstructing the hidden geometry of nature and exploring how it connects humanity to the natural world.
 Specifically: the Golden Ratio, the Fibonacci sequence, and fractals (though not the same, they are closely related).